spuranam/devspaces/docs/know-issues.md

 > - It’s currently not possible to use a pre-created SA (issue linked above).
 That can be addressed but I would like to discuss if there are other options before we start working on it.
 > - It should be possible to mount projected SA inside the workspace using a [`podOverride attribute`](https://github.com/devfile/devworkspace-operator/issues/852).

+Devfile does not support `container-overrides` or `pod-overrides`

+> Error occurred during creation a workspace from devfile located at `https://raw.github.ford.com/Containers/devspace-sample/HEAD/devfile.yaml`.
+Cause: Devfile schema validation failed.
+Error: (/components/0/container/container-overrides):The object must not have a property whose name is "container-overrides".
 ## 2. How to install plugins that are not published to https://open-vsx.org

 For example we need install [googlecloudtools.cloudcode](https://marketplace.visualstudio.com/items?itemName=GoogleCloudTools.cloudcode), which is not published to https://open-vsx.org.
 We tried to automate install by downloading vsix file and install using [code-oss utility](../devfile.yaml#L105-L147), but it turns out that `code-oss` is not available inside the our [custom udi image](../universal-developer-image/Dockerfile).